 - Length (head to tail): approx. 12in (≈ 30.5cm)

 - approx. 19in x 19in (≈ 48cm)

-All Cranes will be handcrafted and inspected with care.
-If you choose the Masterpiece Tier, I will personally hand assemble your crane for you.
-If you choose the Crafter’s Tier, you will be provided detailed instructions with pictures on how to assemble your beautiful Crane at home.
+You will be provided detailed instructions with pictures on how to assemble your beautiful Crane at home.

-I really appreciate you backing my dream!
 It means the world to me, your support in making this project come to life.
 My hope is that, like Senbazuru, we can spread faith, hope and peace around the world.